XcalableMP/manual/en/nodes.rst

     !$xmp nodes p(3,2)

-The nodes construct declares a 2-dimensional node group p which has 6 nodes.
+The nodes construct declares 2-dimensional node group p which has 6 nodes.
 In XMP/C, the node group consists of p[0][0]，p[0][1]，p[0][2]，p[1][0]，p[1][1]，and p[1][2]．
 In XMP/Fortran, the node group consists of p(1,1)，p(2,1)，p(3,1)，p(1,2)，p(2,2)，and p(3,2)．